 “Well, I’m up for renewal… but I’m not sure if I should sign up again!”

 Think about that.
-Our coaching program costs $990 per year.
+As of this post, our coaching program costs $990 per year.
 She made $35,000, more than 30X what she paid.
 We’re talking about doing something that’s PROVEN to make multiple times her investment.

 If you knew you could spend $1 and make back $3 (let alone $30), would you do it?
 Of course you would!
 And yet, when faced with whether or not to commit another year, she got squeamish.

 The lesson: Even your best, most loyal customers won’t stick around forever.
 Even if you’re helping them make money.

 This is really surprising.
 You’d think that when you helped people succeed they would be grateful and continue their engagement with you.

 But this was one of our best customers.
 My team and I spent thousands of hours and millions of dollars to develop the material she was getting.
 And she’d gotten tens of thousands of dollars in cold, hard cash value from using it.
 And yet she wasn’t SOLD on continuing business with us.

 As an entrepreneur, watching loyal customers leave can be incredibly painful.
 You give everything you can to provide value to your readers — free PDFs, new videos, blog posts, video transcripts, new call recordings…

 Yet more than 99% of people will never buy.
 Or if they do, odds are they won’t buy again.